dankingtech/watson-assistant-wordpress/watson-conversation/Readme.txt

 * Choose the pages and posts you want the visitors to see the chat bot on
 * Customize the appearance of the chat box to your preference

+**Note:** This is an alpha release.

 == Installation ==

+= Requirements =

+This plugin requires the [WordPress REST API Plugin](https://en-ca.wordpress.org/plugins/rest-api/) to be installed.
+If you have WordPress 4.7, this is installed by default.

 = Installing the Plugin =